lonsing/depqbf/README.txt

 IMPORTANT: please see the guidelines on preprocessing, incremental solving and API usage below.

-This is version 5.0 of the search-based QBF solver DepQBF.
-Version 5.0 includes blocked clause elimination (QBCE) as a pre- and inprocessing technique and as a novel dynamic approach (enabled by default) where QBCE is interleaved with the search process.
+This is version 5.01 of the search-based QBF solver DepQBF.
+Since version 5.0 DepQBF includes blocked clause elimination (QBCE) as a pre- and inprocessing technique and as a novel dynamic approach (enabled by default) where QBCE is interleaved with the search process.
 The QBCE variants are currently available only in non-incremental mode.
 The novel dynamic QBCE approach is described in